-If homemade slime can be stunning, this one is just that!
-I love mixing colored slimes for the beautiful swirling of shades.
-We chose the perfect complimentary colors to play around with when we made this contact solution slime recipe!
-So simple but so cool, slime is awesome science and sensory play.
+If homemade slime can be stunning, this easy slime recipe is just that!
+I love mixing different colored slime for the beautiful swirling of shades.
+We chose the perfect complimentary colors to play around with when we made this contact solution slime!
+So simple and so much fun!
 Making homemade slime is a must do with the kids.

-This slime is so cool to make and it uses ingredients/supplies you may already have on hand!
+This slime recipe is so cool to make and it uses supplies you may already have on hand!
 Making slime with clear glue is perfect for this gorgeous glitter effect.
 White glue just doesn’t work.
 Plus you can see the intense color of the slime.
-See our liquid glass, clear glue slime too!
+Check out our liquid glass clear glue slime recipe too!

-Watch a video of our shine slime recipe in action!
+Watch a video of our cool slime recipe in action!

 Although we have a tons of glitter and confetti, we just had to buy more and found a set of glitter bottles called tinsel glitter.
 This type of glitter gives our contact solution slime recipe a whole new look.